furudev/hato.ninja/README.md

 GET /api
 ```

-ℹ️: check if API is running properly.
+ℹ️ Check if API is running properly.
 returns a JSON response with message and status.

 ```
 POST /api/contact
 ```

-ℹ️: send message via contact from.
+ℹ️ Send message via contact from.

-required fields:
+Required fields:
 - `name`
 - `email`
 - `message`